atomicoo/chn_text_norm/README.md

     cd /path/to/proj
     git clone https://github.com/Joee1995/chn-text-norm.git

-After that, your doc tree should be:
+after that, your doc tree should be:
 ```
 proj                     # root of your project
-  |- chn_text_norm
+  |- chn_text_norm       # this chn-text-norm tool
       |- text.py
       |- ...
   |- text_normalize.py   # your text normalization code